Biking and Walking Infrastructure:

 Click here for a video from Commuting Solutions on how to use the FlexRide.

 This secure matching system will connect you with families in your neighborhood to share the responsibilities of going to school and back by carpooling, walking, biking or riding either RTD or the school bus together.
-Thousands of other families are already connected.

 All BVSD schools have their own Schoolpool network.
 For login information for your school, contact BVSD at SafeRoutes@bvsd.org or Mia Bemelen at Way to Go (MBemelen@drcog.org).